cpburnz/python-pathspec/README.rst

 PathSpec
 ========

 *pathspec* is a utility library for pattern matching of file paths.
-So far this only includes Git's wildmatch pattern matching which itself is derived from Rsync's wildmatch.
-Git uses wildmatch for its `gitignore`_ files.
+So far this only includes Git's `gitignore`_ pattern matching.

 .. _`gitignore`: http://git-scm.com/docs/gitignore